heroku/heroku-cli-util/docs/COLORS.md

-# Heroku CLI Color Palette
+# Heroku CLI Color System

-This document describes the new color palette for the Heroku CLI, implemented using the `ansis` npm package.
+This document describes the new color system for the Heroku CLI, implemented using the `ansis` npm package.

 ## Usage